|Status : Upcoming||Report Code : VRHC1009||Industry : Healthcare||Available Format :|

 Three-dimensional (3D) cell culture is an artificial environment in which the cells intermingle with the 3D surroundings.
-The global 3D cell culture market is growing at significant rate due to growing awareness, increasing focus on developing alternatives to animal testing and technological advancement, and new product launches.
+The global 3D cell culture market is growing at a significant rate due to growing awareness, increasing focus on developing alternatives to animal testing and technological advancement, and new product launches.
 Different types of products contributed to the 3D cell culture market size.
-The market has witnessed high demand for scaffold-based 3D over the last few years, due to its ability to mimic in vivo condition.
+The market has witnessed a high demand for scaffold-based 3D over the last few years, due to its ability to mimic in vivo condition.

 Insight by Product

 The global market has been segmented by product into scaffold-based 3D cell culture, magnetic levitation, scaffold-free 3D cell culture, and 3D bioprinting and microfluidics-based 3D cell culture.
-The scaffold-based segment is estimated to account largest share and is expected to grow at fastest rate in the market due to ability of scaffold-based products to imitate in vivo conditions, thus increasing their adoption among end users; and innovation in spheroid development techniques.
+The scaffold-based segment is estimated to account the largest share and is expected to grow at the fastest rate in the market due to the ability of scaffold-based products to imitate in vivo conditions, thus increasing their adoption among end users; and innovation in spheroid development techniques.

 The scaffold-based segment is further segmented into micropatterned surfaces, hydrogels/ECM analogs, and solid scaffolds.
 The hydrogels/ECM analogs segment is estimated to account for the largest share in the scaffold-based 3D cell culture market due to their wide acceptance among researchers.

 Insight by Application

 The 3D cell culture market has been segmented by application into drug discovery and toxicology testing, tissue engineering and regenerative medicine, and cancer and stem cell research.
-The cancer and stem cell segment account for the largest share in the market due to increasing prevalence of cancer and significant funding initiates for cancer research from private organizations and government.
+Cancer and stem cell segment account for the largest share in the market due to the increasing prevalence of cancer and significant funding initiates for cancer research from private organizations and government.

 Insight by End-User